Hoping to avoid road trip mistakes on your next trip?

 Don’t you just love it when your husband answers your question with a question!
 Let’s try a different approach..direct and honest.

 I was hoping he wouldn’t realize the obvious problem with this.
-That being, the large orange sandstone slab of rock staring us in the face.
+Major roads were long gone and there was a large orange sandstone slab of rock staring us in the face.
 No such luck.

 He decides to turn right.
 But, we’re in luck!
-A gas station appears in the distance like an oasis shimmering in the sun’s rays.
+We’re in the middle of nowhere and yet a gas station appears in the distance like an oasis shimmering in the sun’s rays.
 I hope it’s not a movie set.
 It looks that fake.

 I also can’t help but think of a student years ago who asked me why we needed maps when we had Google Maps…!
 How I wish she was here with me at this moment.